Standards of Conduct

 At Cornell, we expect of ourselves and others a standard of conduct that embraces mutual respect, civility, honesty, and meaningful engagement.
 It is the responsibility of every Cornellian to be informed about the policies and reporting avenues that help us maintain our standards as a caring community.
 Any Cornell student who engages in misconduct, regardless of location, may be subject to the policies outlined in these documents.

-The Campus Code of Conduct defines expectations of conduct for all members of the Cornell community and explains how violations are handled, in order to protect and promote the University community's pursuit of its educational goals.
+The Student Code of Conduct defines expectations of conduct for all members of the Cornell community and explains how violations are handled, in order to protect and promote the University community's pursuit of its educational goals.
 The Code prohibits minor misconduct and serious misconduct.
-The website for the Office of the Judicial Administrator provides additional information.
+The website for the Office of Student Conduct and Community Standards provides additional information.

 Code of Academic Integrity